6/26/2020 Debra Levey Larson

 What is your personal experience?

 Frankly, it is thin.
 My adopted daughters do not match my race, which does put race on my radar in ways I otherwise might miss, and I have been close to many from different cultures, communities, and orientations.
-Still, I mostly worry that I’ve too often failed to notice the implicit privileges that have buoyed me, and I am ever eager to better understand different perspectives and learn what can be done to help us improve the department.
+Still, I mostly worry that I have too often failed to notice the implicit privileges that have buoyed me, and I am ever eager to better understand different perspectives and learn what can be done to help us improve the department.

 What are you doing to learn more?